aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

                           + op.RETURN_VALUE)

-Later we'll get to the support code that lets us write this; first let's see how it's used. `SetLineNo`, a pseudo-instruction that won't make it into the bytecode, tells which source-line the following instructions are compiled from; `op.LOAD_GLOBAL(0)` and the rest are symbolic instructions.
-These instructions and pseudo-instructions are all represented as Python objects which can be concatenated with `+`.
-The result of `+` is *also* an object representing assembly code (as in the Gang of Four 'composite' pattern, or a monoid if that's how you were raised).
-In generating the code we'll build it in pieces to be strung together, more like
+Later we'll get to the support code that lets us write this; first let's see how it's used. `SetLineNo` tells which source-line the following instructions derive from; it's a pseudo-instruction, supplying debug info to the code object, instead of joining `op.LOAD_GLOBAL(0)` and the rest in the bytecode proper.
+These symbolic instructions and pseudo-instructions are all Python objects that understand `+` to mean concatenation.
+Their 'sum' then is *also* an object representing assembly code (as in the Gang of Four 'composite' pattern, or a monoid if that's how you were raised).
+Thus, we can build our code in pieces to be strung together, like

     # in examples.py:
     stmt1 = op.LOAD_CONST(0) + op.STORE_NAME(0)